-A virtual phone number can forward incoming calls to your personal mobile phone or internet-enabled device and make outbound calls from those devices appear as if they’re originating from the same number.
+A virtual phone number can forward incoming calls to your personal mobile phone or internet-enabled device and make outbound calls from those devices appear as if they’re originating from that same number.
 They differ from virtual phone services in that they generally offer a more limited set of features for a lower price.
-If your business needs a more full-featured VoIP phone service, check out our recommendations here.
+If your business needs features, like multiple phone lines, auto-attendant, or advanced call routing, check out our guide to VoIP providers.

 Virtual Phone Number Provider Comparison Table: Grasshopper vs Google Voice vs Phone.com